gbbr/memstats/README.md

 Run `go run main.go` to start the program.
 Run `memstats` to start the web viewer.
 Open [http://localhost:6061](http://localhost:6061) in browser to view live memory statistics.

---

-For more configuration options and API, see [GoDoc page](http://godoc.org/github.com/gbbr/memstats)